Yugandhar577/TRF-Website/README.md

 ## 💡 Credits

-Made by Yugandhar for the TRF club
+Made by Yugandhar for the TRF club, actually made it before the main website went online